lowe-lab-ucl/arboretum/README.md

 ### Installation

-We recommend that you first install Napari (v0.3.7).
+We recommend that you first install Napari.
 Detailed instructions are here: https://github.com/napari/napari.

 ```sh
 pip install napari[all]